YaoLab-Bioinfo/MaizeSNPDB/README.md

 $ start shiny-server
 ```

-Now, the maizeSNPDB app is available at http://IPAddressOfTheServer:3838/maizeSNPDB/.
+Now, the MaizeSNPDB app is available at http://IPAddressOfTheServer:3838/MaizeSNPDB/.